-Discover which geographies were quickest in launching COVID-19 clinical trials and the impact the global imbalance of knowledge has had on combating the pandemic.We’ve developed AI search technology which identifies, qualifies and solicits experts to connect them with organisations who need their specialist insights.
-In a previous blog post, we used our AI to identify the main institutions around the world who have worked on coronavirus and overlaid the data on outbreak numbers to visualise who holds the leading knowledge on coronavirus and where.
+Discover which geographies were quickest in launching COVID-19 clinical trials and the impact the global imbalance of knowledge has had on combating the pandemic.We’ve developed AI search technology which identifies, qualifies, and solicits experts to connect them with organizations who need their specialist insights.
+In a previous blog post, we used our AI to identify the main institutions around the world who have worked on coronavirus and overlaid the data on outbreak numbers to visualize who holds the leading knowledge on coronavirus and where.

 A time-lapse of when institutions (the blue dots) started working on COVID-19 overlaid on outbreak numbers from 23 January 2020 to 10th June 2020.

-As shown by the time-lapse above, the scientific community has been swift in their response to coronavirus.
-However, it also highlights the significant global imbalance when it comes to accessing specialist knowledge of COVID-19, with the concentration of experts actively working on the virus located in the US, Western Europe and China.
+As shown by the time-lapse above, the scientific community has been swift in its response to coronavirus.
+However, it also highlights the significant global imbalance when it comes to accessing specialist knowledge of COVID-19, with the concentration of experts actively working on the virus located in the US, Western Europe, and China.